Cinema of Tunisia

 The cinema of Tunisia began in 1896, when the Lumière brothers began showing animated films in the streets of Tunis.

 History

 The first feature-length movie produced in North Africa, Les Cinq gentlemen maudits (The Five Accursed Gentlemen), was filmed in Tunisia by French director Luitz-Morat.
-In 1922, Tunisian Albert Samama-Chikli directed Zohra followed by Ain Al-Ghazal (The Girl from Carthage) in 1924, making him one of the first native North African filmmakers.
+In 1922, Tunisian Albert Samama Chikly directed Zohra followed by Ain Al-Ghazal (The Girl from Carthage) in 1924, making him one of the first native North African filmmakers.
+In 1964, Tunisia's first film festival was held: the Festival International du Film Amateur de Kélibia.

 In 1966, the first Tunisian feature film (95 minutes) Al-Fajr (The Dawn) about the fight against French colonizers, was directed and produced by Omar Khlifi and shot on a 35 mm film.
 Tunisia also hosts the Carthage Film Festival established in 1966.
 The festival gives priority to films from Arab-speaking and African countries and is the oldest film festival on the African continent.